 No, the Company has never failed to repay money it has borrowed.
 The Company has borrowed or guaranteed the repayment of over $15,000,000 and has always made its payments of interest and principal in full and on time.
 To date, 30 different institutions or individuals have lent money to the Company.

-The Company was established in 2004, so it has been in business for over eleven years.
+The Company was established in 2004, so it has been in business for over fifteen years.

 This limitation is essential for allowing the Company’s debt offering to qualify for an exemption from Federal securities laws that makes the offering permissible without registering it with the United States Securities and Exchange Commission.
 The Company’s offering is on file with the State of New Mexico’s Securities Division.